Jacksonville, Lehigh County, Pennsylvania

-Jacksonville is an unincorporated community in Lynn Township in Lehigh County, Pennsylvania.
-After land had been given for a church and churchyard, the first house was built in 1820.
+Jacksonville is an unincorporated community that is located in Lynn Township in Lehigh County, Pennsylvania.
+It is part of the Lehigh Valley, which has a population of 861,899 and was the 68th-most populous metropolitan area in the U.S. as of the 2020 census.

+History

+After land was donated for a church and churchyard, the first house was built in 1820.
 The village was named after President Andrew Jackson in 1845.
-It is part of the Lehigh Valley, which has a population of 861,899 and was the 68th most populous metropolitan area in the U.S. as of the 2020 census.